Click0910/helu-back-test/README.md

     D -->|Uses| E[Frameworks/Tools]
 ```

-As we see, the use_cases depends on Interfaces (ABS classes in python) and not of concrete implementations.
+As we see, in clean architecture `use_cases` depends on Interfaces (ABS classes in python) and not of concrete implementations.

-In this project, use_cases depends on concrete implementations of the interfaces (repositories), which violates the clean architecture principles..
+However, In this particular project, `use_cases` depends on concrete implementations (repositories) instead interfaces
+(this project doesn't have interfaces) which violates the clean architecture principles.

-In conclusion, in this project core business is not fully agnostic, use_cases depends on concrete implementations of the interfaces (repositories) and
+In conclusion, in this project core business is not fully agnostic, `use_cases` depends on concrete implementations (repositories) and
-as was mentioned earlier, the modules are not fully decoupled (user depends on item module).
+as was mentioned earlier, the modules are not fully decoupled (`user` depends on `item` module).

 -----------------------